Secure Apache with Let’s Encrypt on AlmaLinux 9

 These certificates are domain-validated, don’t require a dedicated IP, and are supported on all SiteGround hosting solutions.

-To secure your Apache webserver with Let’s Encrypt, you need some requirements.
+To secure your Apache web server with Let’s Encrypt, you need to meet some requirements.

 Also, you need to have Apache installed on your server.
-For this, you can check our guide on the orcacore website How To Install an Apache Web server on AlmaLinux 9.
+For this, you can check our guide on How to Install an Apache Web server on AlmaLinux 9.

 Then, install “certbot” to get an SSL certificate with Let’s Encrypt on AlmaLinux 9 with the command below: